AWegnerGitHub/awegnergithub.github.io-content/2023_02_02_learning_gitlab_teamops.md

 ## Conclusion

 The change from video to text based courses was surprising, and slightly unwelcome.
-The content of the course is good, and will definately help teams improve how they operate.
+The content of the course is good, and will definitely help teams improve how they operate.
 However, many of the same ideas were covered in the previous course.
 I suppose that if this continues to work for GitLab, it makes sense that they aren't trying to make sweeping changes, but I was hoping for...more, I suppose.